Achievable logoAchievable logo

 y′=1−x21

-Repeating this process of simplifying nested trig functions and drawing triangles results in the derivatives of the six inverse trig functions:
+Repeating this same idea (implicit differentiation, then simplifying with a triangle when needed) gives the derivatives of the six inverse trig functions:

 f(x) f′(x)